In 2026, more collectors and investors than ever are asking the same question: are Jaeger-LeCoultre watches good for investment?

 Which Jaeger-LeCoultre Watches Hold Their Value Best?

 Not every luxury watch holds its value equally, and that’s definitely true with Jaeger-LeCoultre.
-The brand has a diverse lineup—ranging from slim dress watches to complex tourbillons—and some models perform much stronger on the resale market than others.
+The brand has a diverse lineup, ranging from slim dress watches to complex tourbillons, and some models perform much stronger on the resale market than others.

-For 2025, collectors and investors are paying close attention to a handful of standout Jaeger-LeCoultre watches.
+Right now, collectors and investors are paying close attention to a handful of standout Jaeger-LeCoultre watches.
 These models consistently deliver better retention of original retail prices and often show steady appreciation, thanks to a mix of heritage design, mechanical sophistication, and limited supply.

 • Reverso Tribute & Duoface: The Reverso is without question JLC’s icon.
 Originally designed in the 1930s for polo players, its reversible case is both a conversation piece and a safeguard for the dial.
 Today, well-kept Reversos often maintain 90–105% of retail value, with rare models like the Reverso Tribute Duoface or those featuring enamel or skeleton dials trading for even more on the secondary market.